 Driftless Pass School is separated into elementary, middle and high school rooms.
-In addition, there are transition opportunities where students, ranging from ages 14-18, work on functional life skills helping them prepare for future employment.
+In addition, there are transition opportunities where students, ranging from ages 14-21, work on functional life skills helping them prepare for future employment.
 Students participate in life skills such as cooking, bowling and volunteering at Clearwater Farm.
 Students also have opportunities to access programs in the community to serve their needs.
-They participate in an approved core curriculum, as well as art, music and gym classes.
-Class sizes are very small, allowing a high level of one-to-one support by licensed special education teachers and highly trained classroom support specialists.
+They participate in an approved core curriculum, as well as art, and gym classes.
+Class sizes are very small, allowing a high level of one-to-one support by a licensed special education teacher and highly trained classroom support specialists.

 All of our employees are required to be certified in Non-Violent Crisis Prevention and Intervention (CPI) annually, as well as CPR and First Aid.
 Catholic Charities has a CPI and CPR/First Aid trainer on staff who frequently offers training.
 In addition, staff are trained in trauma informed care and active shooter training, HIPPA, mandated reporting, Comprehensive Community Services (CCS), Children’s Long-Term Waiver Support (CLTS Waiver), Autism, and the basics of Sign Language.